WAIS-IV

 4. Cancellation: Measures processing speed and visual attention.

-5. Picture Completion: Evaluates visual perception and visual recognition.
+5. Picture completion: Evaluates visual perception and visual recognition.

-Scoring and interpretation
+Scoring and interpretation of the WAIS-IV

 When it comes to scoring the WAIS-IV, a comprehensive approach is taken to provide a detailed assessment of an individual's cognitive abilities.
 Practitioners yield several scores on the Wechsler Adult Intelligence Scale-Fourth Edition, each offering valuable insights into different aspects of intellectual functioning.
-To help in this phase, healthcare professionals can use the Wechsler Intelligence Test Scoring Template as a reference.

 The WAIS-IV provides four index scores derived from performance on various subtests.
 These index scores include the Verbal Comprehension Index (VCI), Perceptual Reasoning Index (PRI), Working Memory Index (WMI), and Processing Speed Index (PSI).